 Grading System Updates for AMCAS Verification

-At the beginning of each calendar year, AMCAS will email a letter to your office requesting updated grading information.
+ATTENTION REGISTRARS: On Jan.
+9, 2023, the AMCAS verification team will email a letter to your office requesting updated grading information.
 Obtaining this vital data helps us verify applications properly and ensures students are represented accurately to their prospective medical schools.
-For questions regarding this process, please email firstname.lastname@example.org.
+For questions, please email firstname.lastname@example.org.

 AMCAS uses the Grade Conversion Chart to more accurately convert all official transcript grades to a standardized grading system.
 The AMCAS GPA provides medical schools with a standard way to compare each applicant’s academic record.
 During the verification process, AMCAS converts most standard undergraduate and graduate transcript grades to AMCAS grades based on conversion information provided by colleges and universities